-The SCSS distribution on SCI is mostly limited to the lower elevations of the western slope, where the vegetation is dominated by boxthorn (Lycium californicum); a low thorny shrub.
+The Bell's sparrow distribution on SCI is mostly limited to the lower elevations of the western slope, where the vegetation is dominated by boxthorn (Lycium californicum); a low thorny shrub.
 Non-native mammals, such as sheep (Ovis aries), pigs (Sus scrofa), mule deer (Odocoileus hemionus) and goats (Capra hircus) negatively impacted most of SCI’s vegetation types, including boxthorn, starting in the late 1800s.
 The U.S. Navy, which gained ownership of SCI in 1934, conducted a feral grazer eradication program that was successfully completed in 1993 (U.S. Dept. of the Navy, Southwest Division 2002).

 Beaudry, F., N. M. Munkwitz, E. L. Kershner, and D. K. Garcelon.
 2003.
 Population Monitoring of the San Clemente sage sparrow – 2002, Final Report.
 Unpublished report prepared by the Institute for Wildlife Studies for the U.S. Navy, Commander Navy Region Southwest, Natural Resources Office, San Diego, California.
 69pp.